2020 United States presidential election: Certification and January 6th

-Starting in December, Trump called for his supporters to stage a massive protest in Washington, D.C. on January 6 to argue against certification of the electoral vote, using tweets such as "Big protest in D.C. on January 6th.
+Starting in December, Trump called for his supporters to stage a massive protest in Washington, D.C., on January 6 to argue against certification of the electoral vote, using tweets such as "Big protest in D.C. on January 6th.
 Be there, will be wild!"
 D.C. police were concerned, and the National Guard was alerted because several rallies in December had turned violent.
-On January 6, Trump supporters stormed the Capitol, stopping the count of the votes and prompting an evacuation of press and lawmakers.
-The group entered the House and Senate chambers and vandalized offices.
-Five people died as a result of the events in the Capitol: one person was shot by police, one Capitol Police officer died from a stroke after physically engaging with rioters, one person died of a heart attack, another of a stroke, and the final person's death is still under investigation.
-Trump has been accused of inciting the violence with his rhetoric, an accusation that was reinforced with an article of impeachment filed on January 13 for "incitement of insurrection".